 b) Eliminate up-front investment in hardware management, procurement, software licensing, support costs, maintenance and achieve fast ROI on application investments.

 c) Achieve faster time-to-market through project set-up & execution and rapid procurement.

 d) Ensure data integrity and ‘anywhere, anytime’ accessibility through enterprise-class secure, available and redundant infrastructure with the 24x7 operation.

 Cloud testing is under persistent evolution and is continuously bringing in new challenges and opportunities.
 Moving testing to the cloud is more cost-effective for any organization as long as it does not contain sensitive data and there is a negligible impact on the organization’s business activities.
 Some may have the belief that small business units will join public clouds while large enterprises will control private clouds for their cloud-based testing services.
 Whether the company is large or small, the road to cloud-based testing is covered with its own set of challenges.

 Some cloud computing measurements that you should know:

 1. Cloud By 2017, end-user spending on cloud services could be more than $200 billion.

 2. There’s an expected 1 Exabyte of data stored in the cloud.

-3. Cisco forecasts that global data center traffic will triple to 7.7 zettabytes annually in 2017, representing a 25 percent CAGR.
+3. Cisco forecasts that global data centre traffic will triple to 7.7 zettabytes annually in 2017, representing a 25 per cent CAGR.

 4. 59% of all new spending on cloud computing services originates from North American enterprises, a trend projected to accelerate through 2016.